mojofunk/ardour-docs/features/misc.md

 - Global Mute indicator and disable button

 - Different drawing modes for automation data, Cubase has: line, parabola, sine, triangle, square, paint

 - Double click and drag in draw mode acts like a brush inserting notes at grid intervals

 - Add key binding to loop region

 - Add midi step editor to track context menu

 - Midi draw cursor seems like it should be reversed and could use visual improvements

-- Need a button in the editor to turn off follow playhead
+- A button in the editor to turn off follow playhead

+- Add a Timebase property(Linear, Musical) to Track class that is used by region/playlist by default unless overridden.